circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ![Keychain Access.app with the keychain that contains the keys, and My Certificates selected]({{ site.baseurl }}/assets/img/docs/ios-getting-started-keychain-access-my-certificates.png)

 You should then be able to see a certificate with **iPhone Developer:** or **iPhone Distribution:**
 Select the certificate, then select **File -> Export Items** from the macOS Menu Bar.

 ![The Keychain Access.app file menu with Export Items in a hover state]({{ site.baseurl }}/assets/img/docs/ios-getting-started-keychain-file-menu.png)

 Ensure that the file format is **Personal Information Exchange (.p12)**.
-If the option is not available, It is likely that you did not also select the private key when you selected the certificate.
+If the option is not available, you probably forgot to select the private key when you selected the certificate.

 ![The Keychain Access.app Export dialogue]({{ site.baseurl }}/assets/img/docs/ios-getting-started-keychain-export-dialogue.png)

 You will then be asked for a **certificate export password**.
-This is not required but we recommend using a strong password.
+This is not required, but we do recommend it.

 #### Adding your certificate